liyuantsao/liyuantsao.github.io/_pages/about.md

 Hi!
 I'm Li-Yuan Tsao (**曹立元**), a second-year master's student at Department of Computer Science, [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/) (NTHU), advised by Prof.
 [Chun-Yi Lee](https://scholar.google.com/citations?user=5mYNdo0AAAAJ&hl=en).

-My research interest lies in the field of computer vision.
-I have previously worked on tasks related to image super-resolution and domain adaptation, and I'm eager to explore new research areas.
+My recent research interests primarily focus on computer vision, with a specific emphasis on image super-resolution and domain adaptation.
+However, I am highly enthusiastic about exploring new research domains and am open to diverse areas!

 **I'm planning to apply for a Ph.D. program starting in Fall 2025.** If you have any opportunities or suggestions, I'd greatly appreciate it if you could reach out to me!